Since moving from London to Glossop on the edge of the Peak District, Andy has been adapting to life in the north.

 Detailing his daily struggles with the help of an acoustic guitar and a songbook of popular tunes to twist to his own ends, Andy's parodies cover everything from late night retail excursions to life on the road for a low budget comedian.

-Andy's 2020 online-only fringe festival show, "Andy Quirk's Parodies from the Peak District," is part of the festival program for Buxton, Morecambe and New Mills Festivals this year.
+Andy's 2020 online-only fringe festival show, "Andy Quirk's Parodies from the Peak District," was part of the 2020 festival program for Edinburgh (through Laughing Horse), Buxton, Morecambe, Ludlow and New Mills.
 Featuring costumes and green screen powered visuals, it can be viewed here from July 1st.

 Reviews / Awards